H.R. 3959: Protecting Private Job Creators Act

 4

-Instead of asking the SEC to study or rewrite the rule, the bill directly states that the existing rule does not apply to fixed-income quotations.
+Rather than asking the SEC to study or rewrite the rule, the bill states in law that it does not apply to fixed-income quotations.

 Who benefits from H.R.
 3959?

-Because asset-backed securities are explicitly included, firms in these markets could see fewer frictions in secondary-market quoting.
+Because asset-backed securities are explicitly named, firms in these markets would face fewer frictions when quoting in the secondary market.

 Who is affected by H.R.
 3959?

-Their authority to apply Rule 15c2-11 to fixed-income quotations would be limited by statute.
+Its authority to apply Rule 15c2-11 to fixed-income quotations would be limited by statute rather than by its own temporary relief.

 Retail investors